 CCAB is shorthand for “the Consultative Committee of Accountancy Bodies” and consists of the five principal chartered accountancy bodies (the Institute of Chartered Accountants in England & Wales (ICAEW), the Institute of Chartered Accountants in Scotland (ICAS), the Institute of Chartered Accountants in Ireland (CAI), the Association of Chartered Certified Accountants (ACCA) and the Chartered Institute of Public Finance and Accountancy (CIPFA).

 It is often a trade off between security and cost.
 If you’re happy to take the risk of using a cheap unqualified accountant who does not have any accountancy qualifications, does not belong to a professional accounting body, has not passed any examinations, does not have any accounting or tax experience, does not have any professional indemnity insurance and does not have a valid complaints procedure or route for you to complain to a regulatory body, then you should do so.
 Otherwise always ask for evidence of professional qualifications.
-If you see either ICAEW or ACCA on the accountants’ website then all is well.
+If you see ICAEW/ICAS/CAI, ACCA or CIPFA somewhere on the accountants’ website then all is well.
+On the other hand, be careful about using an accountant who is part of one of the national franchises, such as TaxAssist or AIMS.

 The scope of the work you need doing